allydunham/Structural-Variation/README.md

 Simple REST client for querying the Ensembl database.
 It has sequence retrieval built in specifically alongside a general querying function, with automatic rate limiting to prevent server timeout.

 #### *vcf2bed.py*
-Simple script to convert a VCF file, for instance as produced by GENOMESTRiP, to bed format.
+Simple script to convert a VCF file, for instance as produced by GenomeSTRiP, to bed format.
 Most columns are already available but the end position needs to be extracted from the VCF information field.
 Regions can optionally be padded, for instance to extract flanking sequence.
 Conversion from 1-based to 0-based is performed.